-- a) the entity obtains control or the right to receive the donation; - b) it is probable that the economic benefits comprising the donation will flow to the entity; and - c) the amount of the donation can be measured reliably.
+- (c) Going concern The financial report has been prepared on a going concern basis. - (d) R evenue recognition b) it is probable that the economic benefits comprising the donation will flow to the entity; and c) the amount of the donation can be measured reliably.